odisha-ml/website/content/code-of-conduct/index.md

 social_media_card = "images/coc.webp"
 +++

-Our community, Odias in AI/ML is committed to providing a welcoming, safe, and inclusive environment for all members, regardless of background or identity.
+Our community, Odisha AI is committed to providing a welcoming, safe, and inclusive environment for all members, regardless of background or identity.
 We expect all participants to treat each other with respect and courtesy in all community interactions, including our annual conference events, special events, WhatsApp groups, and other social media channels.
 Harassment, discrimination, and disruptive behavior of any kind will not be tolerated.

 Members are expected to communicate professionally, respect intellectual property and privacy rights, and adhere to applicable laws and regulations.
 Any violations of this Code of Conduct should be reported promptly to the community organizers.
 Consequences for violations may include warnings, temporary or permanent bans from community spaces, or removal from leadership positions.
 We are dedicated to fostering a positive and enriching experience for all and will regularly review and update this Code of Conduct to ensure it serves our community effectively.